w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 and only be cached for a limited time.

 ### 4 [How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)
+**TODO**.
+This was a response to a question about "high-value" data but the actual description was about credential management (which is one form of sensitive information).
+This needs to be updated and aligned with the details of the question and perhaps discuss other forms of sensitive data (e.g. financial information).

+**Yes.**  A WoT Thing may both require credentials to be accessed and use credentials to access other devices.
+However, these are generally to secure M2M communication and are not (or should not be) tied directly to user credentials used for other services.
+We also define an architecture for managing sensitive credentials securely.

+The WoT architecture deals with the operational phase of IoT devices and does not itself specify how credentials are provisioned to devices.
+The WoT Architecture document does however recommend a strict separation of private security data from public data and metadata, and recommends the use of an isolated private security data subsystem in the implementation of IoT devices, such as a TPM (Trusted Platform Module).

+The WoT Runtime and WoT Scripting API are defined in such a way that they do not have direct access to private credentials.
+Instead, an "abstract data type" is used in the WoT Protocol Bindings to implement security operations such as authentication and encryption.
+These operations can be implemented in such a way that they do not reveal private security data to WoT Applications or to other devices.

 ### 5 [Do the features in your specification introduce new state for an origin that persists across browsing sessions?](https://www.w3.org/TR/security-privacy-questionnaire/#persistent-origin-specific-state)
 **No**, for both the interpretation of "session" as a browser session